bitelaserkhalif/GadgetbridgeModSignal/README.md

-Gadgetbridge Mod Signal
+Gadgetbridge Mod Signal (emergency heart rate monitoring)
 ============
 Is a project for my oncoming thesis.
-This adds functions to gadgetbridge that can be considered as anti-feature for convenience, but deletes Pebble capability due to conflicts with original gadgetbridge application.
+This adds functions to gadgetbridge that can be considered as anti-feature for convenience, but deletes Pebble capability due to conflicts with original gadgetbridge application. **This project aims for adding emergency heart rate monitoring**

+BASED ON VER 0.72.0, forked Mar 11, 2023 with commit hash: 007f07012575d11e52f7a91f6556056eb2b0c117

 ## What changed?
-**(WARNING: Some of them WIP!)**
+**(WARNING: Some of them are experimental.
+Use at your own risk!)**

-- Huami (XIAOMI and AMAZFIT)
+- Huami (XIAOMI for now)
   - Add key generation systems
-- Removal of Pebble capability due to conflicting install with gadgetbridge.
-If you want that, do not install this app.
-- COMING SOON:
 - Age based heart rate limit
 - Allow low heart rate warning (false positive can occur if watch are taken off!)
 - Notify via whatsapp
+- Removal of Pebble capability due to conflicting install with gadgetbridge.
+If you want that, do not install this app.
+- COMING SOON but would not be implemented:
+  - When the device is locked, warn.
+  - SMS system
+  - Multiple contacts
+  - Load from contacts, not manually
+  - Sport sensing: sense high demand activity
+  - Optimizations
+  - Other functions such as

 Original Readme